Chipical/ScionsReactDemo/README.md

 Demo project site based on a faction from Final Fantasy 14

-can be viewd at : https://scions-react-demo.vercel.app/
+can be viewed at : https://scions-react-demo.vercel.app/